fvaghei/safe-step/README.md

 ---

+## 🖥️ **Use of Renode for Hardware Simulation**
+Since we are focusing on using simulators to develop and test the system, **Renode** will be used to simulate the hardware, including sensors and microcontrollers, instead of using physical hardware for testing.
+This will allow us to develop and debug the system more efficiently in a virtual environment.

+### Steps for Renode Integration:
+1. **Simulate microcontroller (e.g., ESP32 or Arduino)** using Renode.
+2. **Simulate sensors** (ultrasonic and IR sensors) and connect them to the simulated microcontroller.
+3. **Test communication** between the sensors and alert system using Renode.
+4. **Verify the system's response** to obstacle detection and alerts in a controlled, virtual environment before hardware deployment.

+By utilizing **Renode**, we aim to ensure that the software and system logic are functioning correctly before the physical prototype is tested.

+---

 ## 📌 How to Run
+1. Set up the Renode environment on your local machine.
+2. Clone the project repository and configure the virtual environment.
+3. Run the simulation using Renode to emulate the system's behavior and debug the logic.
-1. Upload the project code to **Arduino / ESP32**.
+4. Once the simulation is successful, deploy the code to physical hardware (Arduino / ESP32).
-2. Properly connect the sensors and alert system.
-3. Install SafeStep on the shoe and conduct field tests.

 ---

 ## 📢 Contributing and Development
 If you are interested in improving this project, feel free to submit a Pull Request or reach out to us! 😊

----